sPHENIX-Collaboration/Singularity/README.md

 # Get Started

-1. On your local system, install [Singularity v2.5](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation)
+1. On your local system, install [Singularity v2.5](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html#installation).
+*Note: the current RCF image is built under Singularity v2.5.0.
+Newer version of Singularity may be imcompatible to load this image.*

 2. Download this repository: